Is it possible to ingest files in a specific order?

-- An overlay file with Bates information which can be used to update documents already loaded into DISCO.
+- An overlay file with Bates information that can be used to update documents already loaded into DISCO.

 How does DISCO handle documents in foreign languages?

 When a document is ingested, its primary language is identified.
-A Primary Language column has been added that can be displayed by creating a custom view and selecting the Primary Language option under Metadata.
+A Primary Language column has been added to the ingest report that can be displayed by creating a custom view and selecting the Primary Language option under Metadata.